News & Updates

 Can’t get to an in-person workshop?

-During this time of social distancing, five additional Paths to Health New Mexico workshops will be available through distance learning – either by phone or via your electronic device with an internet connection.
+During this time of social distancing, several Paths to Health New Mexico workshops will be available through distance learning – either by phone or via your electronic device with an internet connection.
 These workshops are:

 Visit the Find a Class page for more information.